 It’s About Your Dog’s Health Too

 And if you truly can’t get over your selfishness–and that’s what it is–because your pup is just that beautiful, think of your own dog’s health.

 And when your dog isn’t spayed and is in heat, she can attract unwanted or aggressive male dogs to her.
 Do you really want every boy dog in the area barking at your door trying to impregnate your precious girl?

 Hopefully that gives you some perspective, M.A.M.A.
 P.U.P., and I encourage you to use your connections to bring shelter dogs together with people looking for a loving pooch to have in their home.

 You can check out lots of adoptable dogs here and even find ones that look like your girl so your friends can have gorgeous pups of their own.

 Would you consider helping shelter dogs instead of letting your dog breed?
-What other questions do you have for Labby?
+What other questions do you have for Dear Labby?
 Let us know in the comments below!